riskframe/ai-rmm/framework/map-4.2.md

 ### Map 4.2.3.
 Integrate Internal Risk Control Measures into System Development.

+Integrating internal risk control measures into system development is crucial for ensuring the robustness and reliability of the AI system.
+This involves embedding risk mitigation strategies directly into the development lifecycle, from initial design stages to deployment and beyond.
+By incorporating risk controls early on, developers can proactively address potential vulnerabilities and design flaws, thereby minimizing the likelihood of security breaches or operational failures.
+Additionally, integrating risk controls ensures that risk management becomes an inherent aspect of system development, promoting a culture of safety and resilience throughout the AI lifecycle.

+This practice involves integrating risk controls at every stage, from designing and implementing security protocols to conducting regular security assessments and penetration testing.
+By continuously monitoring and auditing the system, developers can stay vigilant, identifying and mitigating emerging risks promptly, thus ensuring the system's resilience and reliability.

 #### Sub Practices

 1. Incorporate internal risk control measures into the AI system's development lifecycle, from design and implementation to testing and deployment.